coronel08/my-notes/notes/docs/aws.md

 Public and private subnets in a VPC can communicate with each other
 * VPC - Virtual Private Cloud, can organize resources into subnets
     * Internet Gateway - attach an internet gateway to a vpc to connect to the internet
+    * Transit Gateway - simplifies how customers connect all of their VPC's, acts as a hub
 * VPG - Virtual Private Gateway / VPN
+    * AWS Client VPN
+    * AWS site-to-site VPN - uses IPSec to establish connection between on premise and AWS
 * AWS Direct Connect establishes a direct connection between your data center and a VPC